6.3 Superficial & Deep Heat / Cold

 PTA Documentation

-For every heat or cold application, document: modality, area, duration, layers/temperature, intensity (patient report), skin check at 5 minutes and post-treatment, and the patient's response (pain rating, range of motion, function).
+For every heat or cold application, document: modality, area, duration, layers or temperature, the patient's report of intensity, the skin check at 5 minutes and post-treatment, and the patient's functional response (pain rating, range of motion).

 Test Your Knowledge